-\paragraph{Limitations of superficial alignment.} Approaches that bypass or loosely constrain the reasoning process also fail to yield optimal results.
-As noted above, DirectRefusal suffers from severe over-refusal and significant reasoning penalties.
-For instance, on Qwen3-0.6B, it degrades average reasoning to 40.62 while exhibiting an extreme refusal rate of 83.6 on benign XSTest prompts.
-By short-circuiting the reasoning process, DirectRefusal prevents the model from leveraging its latent capacity to ``think through'' safety constraints.
-Similarly, SafePath often struggles to achieve robust safety alignment despite being less destructive to reasoning.
-On Qwen3-1.7B, SafePath achieves an average harmfulness score of only 46.62, failing to reduce harmfulness as effectively as \textsc{ThinkSafe} (22.51).
-This suggests that mere cues are insufficient to override the model's compliance priors.
-Explicit reasoning traces are necessary to robustly steer generation toward safety.
+\paragraph{Limitations of superficial alignment.} Approaches that bypass or loosely constrain reasoning also fail.
+DirectRefusal suffers severe over-refusal and reasoning penalties: on Qwen3-0.6B, it degrades average reasoning to 40.62 while exhibiting an 83.6\% refusal rate on benign XSTest prompts.
+By short-circuiting reasoning, it prevents the model from leveraging its latent capacity to think through safety constraints.
+SafePath is less destructive but fails to achieve robust safety: on Qwen3-1.7B, it achieves an average harmfulness of 46.62 compared to \textsc{ThinkSafe}'s 22.51.
+This suggests that surface-level cues are insufficient to override compliance priors.
+Explicit safety reasoning traces are necessary to robustly steer generation.